davidaparicio/devsecops-workshop-devoxxfr23/petstore/README.md

 ## Protection the API (Firewall)

-To protect the API, follow the readme file located in the 'fw' directory
+To protect the API, follow the readme file present in the 'fw' directory

 ## API Issues